danielsaidi/SwiftPackageScripts/README.md

 git clone https://github.com/danielsaidi/SwiftPackageScripts.git
 ```

 You can then navigate to the folder and sync the scripts to any older folder on your machine.

+## Support My Work

+You can [become a sponsor][Sponsors] to help me dedicate more time on my various [open-source tools][OpenSource].
+Every contribution, no matter the size, makes a real difference in keeping these tools free and actively developed.